eltongo/talloc/README.md

 ## How do I use this?

-As they say, a piece of code is worth a thousand words:
+As they say, a piece of code is worth a thousand words<sup>2</sup>:

 ```c
 #include <stdio.h>